Chapatis, also known as roti, are a flatbread of Indian origin that over time has become a daily food in Kenya and many other parts of East Africa.

 Chapati Preparation

-Put the flour and salt in a bowl, add the required water, and make a soft, non-sticky dough.
+Place the flour and salt in a bowl, add the required water and obtain a soft and non-sticky dough.

-Divide the dough into 10 balls and let rest for 10 minutes.
+Divide the dough into 10 balls, let rest for 10 minutes.

-Roll the balls out on a floured surface to create a thin but not too thin disc….
+Roll out the balls on a floured surface to create a thin but not too thin disk….

-….transfer it to a preheated skillet, preferably a cast iron or heavy-bottomed pan.
+….transfer it to a preheated pan, preferably a cast iron or thick-bottomed pan.

-Cook each disc for about 20 minutes on each side without a lid.
+Cook each disk for about 20 minutes per side without a lid.